PERMISSION_DENIED

 How to Prevent Recurrence

-- -Codify IAM changes with review gates that evaluate conditions, deny interactions, and hierarchy inheritance.
+- -Codify IAM changes with review gates that evaluate inherited allows, deny policies, and IAM Conditions together.

-- -Run policy simulation checks in CI/CD before promoting authorization changes to production.
+- -Run policy troubleshooting or simulation checks in CI/CD for the highest-risk service accounts and permissions before rollout.

 - -Alert on repeated PERMISSION_DENIED spikes by principal, permission, and resource family.